The Council's Constitution

 Our constitution sets out how the council operates, how decisions are made and the procedures we follow to make sure that these are efficient, transparent and accountable to local people.
 Some of these processes are required by the law, while others we have chosen.

-The constitution is divided into 16 articles which set out the basic principles governing council business.
+The constitution is divided into a number of articles which set out the basic principles governing council business.
 There are also more detailed procedures and codes of practice set out in separate rules and protocols.

 Article one commits the council to protect and enhance the quality of life of the citizens and communities of West Oxfordshire, and sets out six key aims for achieving this.
 It explains: